 Kidizens Winter/Spring Program

-Our Kidizens Winter/ Spring program is an interactive learning session in which students meet once a week to build and manage their own LEGO city.
-The program meets from January-May for 19 weeks in Los Altos and for 18 weeks in Belmont.
-There are two different Spring options – one that is a continuation of the Fall semester and another where the kids undergo a comprehensive, condensed curriculum and have an opportunity to build new cities from ground up.
+Our ‘Kidizens’ Winter/ Spring program is a highly interactive learning session in which students meet once a week to build and manage their own LEGO city.
+The program meets from January-May for 18 weeks, (which includes 1 week of multiple field trips) at all our locations.
+There are two different Spring options – one that is a continuation of the Fall semester and another where the kids undergo a condensed curriculum and have an opportunity to build new cities from ground up.

 I. Spring Option I: Fall semester Cities continue to grow!

 In this continuation of our fall program, our Kidizens cities will continue their urban development.
-In January, we will begin the unit in which we study businesses.
+When we come back, we will begin the unit in which we study businesses.
 Each of the students will design, build and manage their own company.
 They will learn about bank loans, profits and insurance as they construct their store and appeal to customers through advertisements.